Arts, Culture + Heritage Fund (ACHF)

 ACHF Funding Rounds

-In order to be considered, applicants must consult with Cultural Affairs Staff prior to submitting a project for funding and before the application deadline.
+In order to be considered, applicants must consult with Culture staff prior to submitting a project for funding and before the application deadline.
 This helps ensure you meet the eligibility requirements before you work on an application.
 Consultation means a conversation, by email or phone, in which the applicant provides detailed information on their proposed project.
 This consultation does not mean a project will be recommended for funding.

 To accommodate our applicants, the Cultural Affairs Staff will be available for consultation by email at email@example.com.